BookOps-CAT/Connexion-Macros/README.md

 ## Installation
 ### Easy Way
-To install,copy the macro book (.mbk file in /macrobooks folder) to the "C:\Program Files (x86)\OCLC\Connexion\Program\Macros" directory.
+To install, copy the macro book (.mbk file in /macrobooks folder) to the "C:\Program Files (x86)\OCLC\Connexion\Program\Macros" directory.

 Simple as that!
 ### Hard Way (Copy and Paste from Source)
-Alternatively copy the code for the individual macro directly from the .BAS file (/source directory) using the macro editor in Connexion.
+Alternatively, copy the code for the individual macro directly from the .BAS file (/source directory) using the macro editor in Connexion.

 1. Tools > Macros > Manage (CTRL-ALT-SHIFT-G)
 2. Select a local macro book